-Module name Research laboratory course in the major subject of the Mas- ter's thesis Inorganic Chemistry Abbrev viation MVMT Duration 1 semester Semester of study 3 Credits 10 Curriculum assignment M. Sc.
+Module name Research laboratory course in the major subject of the Mas- ter's thesis Inorganic Chemistry Abbrev viation MVMT Interval of offer By appoint- ment Semester of study 3 Credits 10 Curriculum assignment M. Sc.
 Chemistry Subject: AC Major subject: M. M. M. Sc.
-Chemical Biology Subject: SoC Module e struc ture No. Cours se Туре СР sws Presence time Self- study 1 Inorga anic Chemistry Р 7 10 150 h 60 h 2 Semir har for Inorgan ic Chemistry S 3 2 30 h 60 h Total 10 12 180 h 120 h Person the mo - onsible for Prof. Dr. G. Clever Lecture er(s) Supervisor of the master thesis Langua age English Requirements according to examination regula- tions Prior successful participation in 4 compulsory advanced elec- tive laboratory courses and at least 2 compulsory elective lec- tures, which must be part of the major subject for chemistry students.
-In addition, students must have taken part in the fi- nal examinations of at least 4 further compulsory elective lec- tures.
-Recom ments imend ed require- None Coursework / module ex- amination / partial as- sessments Module examination ("Laboratory course project"): consisting of experimental planning, execution and detailed final report (50% of the grade) and oral examination with seminar presen- tation and concluding discussion of own project work (50% of the grade).
+Chemical Biology Subject: SoC Module e struc ture No. Cours se Туре СР sws Presence time Self- study 1 Inorga anic Chemistry Р 7 10 150 h 60 h 2 Semir har for Inorgan ic Chemistry s 3 2 30 h 60 h Total 10 12 180 h 120 h Person the mo onsible for Prof. Dr. G. Clev rer Lecture er(s) Supervisor of the master thesis Langua age English s according on regula- Prior successful participation in 4 compulsory advanced elec- tive laboratory courses and at least 2 compulsory elective lec- tures, which must be part of the major subject for chemistry students.
+In addition, students must have taken part in the fi- nal examinations of at least 4 further compulsory elective lec- tures. ective lec- emistry in the fi- Recom ments mend ed require- None ion / p / module ex- partial as- Module examination ("Laboratory course project"): consisting of experimental planning, execution and detailed final report (50% of the grade) and oral examination with seminar presen- tation and concluding discussion of own project work (50% of the grade).
 The oral examination should be taken no later than 6 months after the start of the internship project.
 The final report should be submitted to the supervisor no later than 4 months after the start of the internship project.
 Possibilities of repeating and rotation according to PO.

-I Learning outcomes and the relevance, validity and safety of information. plan synthesis routes independently, to propose alternative synthesis routes and to evaluate them in a differentiated way. select suitable analytical methods, to explain the limits and possibilities of the respective method, to process, evaluate and interpret the obtained measurement data. - structure and properties of molecules, visualize and interpret the results. ) summarize the topic of a scientific article, research background information independently, present and discuss the contents in a seminar presentation. independently plan a simple project and carry it out on time, taking into account legal requirements (occupational health and safety and environmental legislation). evaluate scientific results obtained, summarize them, place them in the context of previously published findings and document them according to the "rules of good scientific practice".
-Content 1 This learning outcome depends on the respective task.
-Laboratory internship The topics are oriented towards current research problems and the specific working techniques of the working group. - - - - - - - - - - - The research topics can come from the following areas, among others: • Coordination chemistry • Supramolecular chemistry • Main group chemistry • Bioinorganic chemistry • Chemistry in water • Inorganic polymers • Metalorganic Chemistry • Computational Chemistry Analytical methods used (selection): 1.
-Mass spectrometry
+udents learn special working methods of inorganic stry and apply the acquired knowledge in carrying out wn project work.
+After completing the module, they can at the results of the project appropriately in a seminar a and place them in the context of the scientific research ts of the working group.
+They can present their results oriately in the form of a written paper and a lecture in ac- nee with the usual methodology in chemistry.
+Successful completion of this module, students are able plain modern working techniques of inorganic chemistry, lect them according to synthetic requirements and im- ement these working techniques practically. rry out a computer-assisted literature search and assess a relevance, validity and safety of information.
+An synthesis routes independently, to propose alterna- e synthesis routes and to evaluate them in a differenti- ed way. lect suitable analytical methods, to explain the limits and ssibilities of the respective method, to process, evaluate d interpret the obtained measurement data. rry out computer-assisted calculations regarding the ucture and properties of molecules, visualize and inter- et the results. ) mmarize the topic of a scientific article, research back- bund information independently, present and discuss the ntents in a seminar presentation. dependently plan a simple project and carry it out on ne, taking into account legal requirements (occupational alth and safety and environmental legislation). aluate scientific results obtained, summarize them, ace them in the context of previously published findings d document them according to the "rules of good scien- c practice". poratory internship points are oriented towards current research problems e specific working techniques of the working group. esearch topics can come from the following areas, g others: dination chemistry amolecular chemistry group chemistry norganic chemistry nistry in water ganic polymers lorganic Chemistry putational Chemistry ical methods used (selection): as spectrometry